The Ultimate Guide to Exploring & Enjoying Montserrat Spain

 Train and cable car

-The easiest way of traveling to Montserrat from Barcelona on your own is by train, which you can catch from the Plaça Espanya station.
-Connected by the green and red metro lines, it is easily accessible from any part of the city.
+The easiest way of traveling to Montserrat from Barcelona on your own is by train and cable car.

 Train and rail rack